new-production-institute/openlab-microfactory-wiki/src/welcome.md

 ## Current status

 The current version of the RMS monitors energy consumption and machine utilisation.
-Energy consumtion is tracked per machine using off-the=shelf smart plugs, and for Prusa printers it also tracks energy consumption per job.

-Energy tracking is done with off-the-shelf smart plugs, while job data for Prusa 3D printers is tracked using the PrusaLink API.
+Energy tracking is done with off-the-shelf smart plugs, while job data for Prusa 3D printers is tracked using the [PrusaLink API](https://help.prusa3d.com/article/prusa-connect-and-prusalink-explained_302608).

-## The future
+## Outlook

 In the future additional resource flows might be inlcuded, such as material flows, energy sources (own photovoltaic electricity generation vs grid), etc.